boozallen/sdp-libraries/libraries/npm/README.md

             passwordVar = "PASS"
             id = "some-credential-id"
           }
-          // more secrets as needed
+          // (8)
         }
       }
     }
   }
 }
 ```

+1. more envVars as needed
+2. more secrets as needed
+3. more envVars as needed
+4. more secrets as needed
+5. more envVars as needed
+6. more secrets as needed
+7. more envVars as needed
+8. more secrets as needed

 This example shows the prod Application Environment overriding configs set in the library config.
 `npm_build.npm_install` is preserved as set in library config, since it isn't overridden by the Application Environment.